Unidata/netcdf/NUG/nczarr.md

 * aws-cpp-sdk-s3
 * aws-cpp-sdk-core

+This library depends on libcurl, so you may to install that before building the sdk library.

 # Appendix C. Amazon S3 Imposed Limits {#nczarr_s3limits}

 The Amazon S3 cloud storage imposes some significant limits that are inherited by NCZarr (and Zarr also, for that matter).